rana1420/robot_arm/README.md

 ## _content :_

-* robot_arm:file of all code in this project
+* robot_arm : file of all code in this project
-* db_arm_sql:export of data
+* db_arm_sql : export of data
-* db_screenshot:screenshot of database
+* db_screenshot : screenshot of database
-* index_screenshot:screenshot of control page
+* index_screenshot : screenshot of control page